model-UA/uml-to-opcua/README.md

 ## Usage

-### Creating a Class Diagram or State Machine Diagram
+### Transforming a Class Diagram or State Machine Diagram to OPC UA

 The uml-to-opcua plugin supports transformation of UML Class Diagrams or UML State Machine Diagrams (or a combination thereof) to OPC UA information models.
 You may want to start with a simple UML Class Diagram.
 Open Papyrus and got to "File" --> "New" --> "Papyrus Project".
 In the dialog shown below, select the "UML" Model and click "Next".